tgblackburn/ptarmigan/docs/input.md

 All output is written to the directory where the input file is found.

 * `ident` (optional, default = no prefix): prepends a identifier string to the filenames of all produced output.
+Uses the name of the input file if `auto` is specified.
 * `min_energy` (optional, default = `0.0`): if specified, discard secondary particles below a certain energy before creating the output distributions.
 * `electron` (optional): list of specifiers, each of which should correspond to a distribution function.
 For example, `x:px` requests the distribution of the x coordinate and the corresponding momentum component.
 Each separate output is written to its own FITS file.
 * `photon` (optional): as above.